rafaelks/iOS-SDK/readme.md

 Sharethrough's API provides the following ways to integrate native ads into your app.

 - The basic version is very flexible - you hand it a  `UIView`, and it places an ad in that view.
 You can use this view virtually anywhere in your app.
-- The `UITableView` API allows you to place an ad in your `UITableView`, and then manages that ad for you so that your content's `NSIndexPaths` are unchanged.
+- The `UITableView` API allows you to place an ad in your `UITableView`, and then manages that ad for you so that your content's `NSIndexPaths` are unchanged
+- The `UICollectionView` API allows you to place an ad in your `UICollectionView`, and then manages that ad for you so that your content's `NSIndexPaths` are unchanged.

-In either case, these ad views should be styled according to the rest of your app, giving it that customized native feel (fonts, colors, etc.)
+In all cases, these ad views should be styled according to the rest of your app, giving it that customized native feel (fonts, colors, etc.)

 Import the API as below: